Public Ticket Portal

 Attachment upload behavior

 When you create a ticket with attachments, files are uploaded to ticket storage as part of the create flow.
 Attachment entries are not stored as metadata-only placeholders.
+Public ticket create and reply forms let you pick files or drag and drop them into the attachment area.

 Public ticket creation is also rate-limited server-side per client/workspace.
 This protects the portal from anonymous ticket spam even when the browser is bypassed.